TrungKhoaLe/python-zone/README.md

 This is a place where I document confusing concepts that I have met during my journey in the software industry with Python.

-## 1. POSITIONAL ONLY ARGUMENT "/"
+## 1. POSITIONAL ONLY ARGUMENT "/" AND KEYWORD ONLY ARGUMENT "*"

-It indicates that parameters before the "/" can only be passed positionally and cannot be passed using keyword arguments.
+"/" indicates that parameters before the "/" can only be passed positionally and cannot be passed using keyword arguments.

+"*" signals us that arguments after it must be keyword arguments.

 e.g.